isabelle-prover/conventions/README.md

 - [Tactics](tactics.md)
 - [ML Documentation](ml_documentation.md)

+## Get Help
+This [zulip chat](https://isabelle.zulipchat.com/) is where some of the Isabelle community, in particular the creators of these guidelines, hang out.
+We are always happy to help you and try to answer your questions, no matter if they are basic or advanced.

 ## Attribution
 Many of these guidelines have been adapted from the very successful Lean mathlib [contribution guidelines](https://github.com/leanprover-community/mathlib//blob/master/docs/contribute/).